 The magazine brought together various subjects: art, literature, fashion, travel, and interior design.
 Cowles had a unique prowess for seeking the best in multiple fields—introducing fine and authentic talents to Flair’s audience.
 The magazine included contributions by many well-known and soon to be well-known figures at the time: Salvador Dalí, Lucian Freud, Stanley Kubrick, Jean Cocteau, Simone de Beauvoir, Tennessee Williams, René Gruau, Winston Churchill, Gypsy Rose Lee, and many more.
 Unfortunately, because of its high production costs and low newsstand price, Flair folded after just 12 issues.

 Back issues of Flair can still be found online for sale, but can be quite pricey.
 Luckily, the book publisher Rizzoli published The Best of Flair (1996, with multiple editions), a red coffee table book that compiles the best of the magazine edited by Cowles herself.
-The book introduces the same features as Flair by reproducing the original experience for those who don’t have issues of the magazine.
+The book introduces the same features as Flair by reproducing the original experience for those who do not have issues of the magazine.

 The rediscovery happened when I felt a strong presence in my personal library.
 I have had The Best of Flair for several years now.
 I opened it maybe twice when I first purchased it.
 I marveled at the features but simply skimmed through the pages.
-It wasn’t until the beginning of this year that the book called to me when I hit a roadblock creating this website.
+It was not until the beginning of this year that the book called to me when I hit a roadblock creating this website.
 I looked to my book collection for inspiration; the radiant red case the book is stored in certainly attracts the eye’s attention.
 I picked it out and looked through it with complete immersion.
 I took the time to feel each piece of paper, interact with the foldouts, observe the artwork and photographs, and read the editorials.
 In my hands was a history—physical evidence—of the innovation that marked a shift in publication.
 I can feel Cowles on each page whenever I flip through the book (which is quite frequently).
 Her spirit is ever present in my collection now.

 The energy of Flair helped everything click for me.
 Why not make In The Archives about multiple subjects and not limit it to just one?
 Why not make it a fusion of a traditional blog and a research journal?
 Why not bring my own spirit to the writing?
-I’ve decided that I will let this online journal grow organically–experimenting along the way.
+I have decided that I will let this online journal grow organically–experimenting along the way.

-I’ve always had the passion to create and the desire to learn, and I see this as my chance to bring the two together.
+I have always had the passion to create and the desire to learn, and I see this as my chance to bring the two together.

 I hope that you will continue to visit and learn along with me.